Thu. Jan 29th, 2026

 court cards in tarot

-The Court Cards in Tarot are the Page, Knight, Queen, and King in each of the four suits: Wands, Cups, Swords, and Pentacles.
+The Tarot Court Cards are the Page, Knight, Queen, and King in each of the four suits: Wands, Cups, Swords, and Pentacles.
 They represent people, personality traits, and energies that show up in a reading.
 From the Page’s inexperience to the King’s maturity, the Court Cards reveal different stages of growth and mastery.

 The Court Cards in Tarot are some of the most mysterious and misunderstood figures in the Tarot.
 Unlike the Major Arcana (big life themes) and the Minor Arcana (daily influences), the court cards often represent people, personalities, or energies that influence your reading.